-IFRS EPS of \$1.18 for 2022 included: (i) a \$0.05 per share negative impact attributable to net other charges (consisting most significantly of a \$0.07 per share negative impact attributable to restructuring charges and a \$0.01 per share negative impact attributable to Transition Costs, partially offset by a \$0.03 per share positive impact attributable to Transition Recoveries (each defined in Schedule 1)); (ii) a \$0.03 per share negative impact attributable to estimated Constraint Costs (defined as both direct and indirect costs, including manufacturing inefficiencies related to lost revenue due to our inability to secure materials, idled labor costs and incremental costs for labor, expedite fees and freight premiums, cleaning supplies, personal protective equipment, and/or IT-related services to support our work-from-home arrangements as a result of supply chain constraints, or COVID-19-related periodic lockdowns or workforce constraints); (iii) a \$0.03 per share negative Currency Impact; and (iv) a \$0.03 per share negative Repatriation Expense, all offset in part by a \$0.04 per share favorable tax impact attributable to the reversal of previously-recorded tax uncertainties in one of our Asian subsidiaries.
+IFRS EPS of \$1.18 for 2022 included: (i) a \$0.05 per share negative impact attributable to net other charges (consisting most significantly of a \$0.07 per share negative impact attributable to Transition Costs, partially offset by a \$0.03 per share positive impact attributable to Transition Recoveries (each defined in Schedule 1)); (ii) a \$0.03 per share negative impact attributable to a stributable to estimated Constraint Costs (defined as both direct and indirect costs, including manufacturing inefficiencies related to lost revenue due to our inability to secure materials, idled labor costs and incremental costs for labor, expedite fees and freight premiums, cleaning supplies, personal protective equipment, and/or IT-related services to support our work-from-home arrangements as a result of supply chain constraints, or COVID-19-related periodic lockdowns or workforce constraints); (iii) a \$0.03 per share negative Equipment, and/or IT-related services of previously-recorded tax uncertainties in one of our Asian subsidiaries.
 See notes 9 and 10 to the Q4 2023 Interim Financial Statements.